Fingal: Modern county

+Under the 1993 Act, Fingal County Council (together with Dún Laoghaire–Rathdown County Council and South Dublin County Council) became one of the three "successor" councils to Dublin County Council.

 Under the Local Government Act 2001, Fingal is determined and listed as a county.
 The Placenames Committee maintains the Placenames Database of Ireland, which records all placenames, past and present.
 The former county of Dublin is listed in the database along with the subdivisions of that county; Fingal, with its subdivisions, is also listed.

 Governance and politics

 Fingal County Council is the local authority for the county, established on 1 January 1994 by the same law that created the county.
 It succeeded the functions of Dublin County Council in the former electoral county of Fingal, which was abolished by the Local Government (Dublin) Act 1993.
 It is one of four councils in the traditional County Dublin.
 The County Hall is in Swords, with another major office in Blanchardstown.
 The county administration is headed by a Chief Executive, leading a team of functional heads and directors of services.
 The county council is governed by the Local Government Act 2001.
 The council has 40 elected members who are elected by single transferable vote in elections held every 5 years.

 Fingal County Council sends three representatives to the Eastern and Midland Regional Assembly.

 For elections to Dáil Éireann, the following Dáil constituencies are wholly contained within the county: Dublin Fingal West (3 seats); Dublin Fingal East (3 seats); Dublin West (5 seats).
 Parts of the following constituencies are also contained in the county: Malahide and Howth in Dublin Bay North (5 seats); and small parts of Mulhuddart in Dublin North-West (3 seats).